 Personal wellness.
 Empowered students.
 Promising futures.

-Through partnerships with students, staff, and community, counselors will foster development of self-advocacy skills, personal-social-emotional wellness, and academic-career success in a compassionate and supportive environment.
+Through partnerships with students, staff, and community, counselors will foster the development of self-advocacy skills, personal-social-emotional wellness, and academic-career success in a compassionate and supportive environment.

 - A Guidance Curriculum to help students develop their full educational potential.

-- A Responsive Services component to intervene on behalf of any student whose immediate personal concerns or problems put the student's continued educational, career, personal or social development at risk.
+- A Responsive Services component to intervene on behalf of any student whose immediate personal concerns or problems put the student's continued educational, career, personal, or social development at risk.

 - An Individual Planning system to guide a student as the student plans, monitors and manages the student's own educational, career (including interests and career objectives), personal and social development; and

-- System Support to support the efforts of teachers, staff, parents and other members of the community in promoting the educational, career, personal and social development of students.
+- System Support to support the efforts of teachers, staff, parents, and other members of the community in promoting the educational, career, personal and social development of students.